andrescosta/jobico-cloud/README.md

 ```
 ### Kubernetes versions

-The command-line tool allows you to specify component versions during cluster creation by using the versioning flag: `--vers [file_name]`.
-If the flag is not provided, the default file used is `extras/downloads_db/vers.txt`.
+The flag `--vers [file_name]` allows you to specify the file containing the versions for each Kubernetes cluster component to be installed.
+If not provided, it defaults to `extras/downloads_db/vers.txt`.

 ```bash
 # The file vers131.txt install the K8s version v1.31.0
 ./cluster.sh new --vers extras/downloads_db/vers131.txt
 ```

+### Work Directories

+The tool creates several directories to store the files generated during cluster creation, including those for Kubernetes components.
+These files are crucial for both normal cluster operation and adding new nodes.
+By default, the directories are located in `$HOME/.jobico`, but you can specify a different location using the `--dir` flag when running the `new` command.

 ### Installing the CA